kens-visuals/insure-landing-page/README.md

-# Frontend Mentor - PROJECT NAME Solution
+# Frontend Mentor - Insure Landing Page Solution

-This is a solution to the [PROJECT NAME Challenge on Frontend Mentor](PROJECT LINK).
+This is a solution to the [Insure Landing Page Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/insure-landing-page-uTU68JV8).

 ## Table of contents